jidongbsu/cs452-device-driver/README.md

 # Overview

 In this assignment, we will write a simple character driver called booga.
-Note that, you will only be able to test this assignment on a Linux machine where you have root privilege.
-A VMware-based CentOS 7 (64 bit) VM image is provided.
-Later on we will refer to this VM as the cs453 VM - this course used to be called cs453, now it's called cs452, the VM was created back then. (username/password: cs453/cs453, run commands with sudo to gain root privilege).
-You can also download a CentOS 7 (64 bit) and install it by yourself, and you can also use VirtualBox.
+You should still use the cs452 VM which you used for your tesla, lexus, and infiniti, as loading and unloading the kernel module requires the root privilege.

 ## Important notes

-You MUST build against the kernel version (3.10.0-957.el7.x86_64) installed on the cs453 VM.
-You will need to use root in this project is to load and unload the drivers.
+You MUST build against the kernel version (3.10.0-1160.el7.x86_64), which is the default version of the kernel installed on the cs452 VM.

 # Specification